naman25bai11153-cloud/Contacts-Management-Program/README.md

 ---

+#🎯 Project Objective
+- People need a reliable way to store and retrieve contact information (names and phone numbers) efficiently.
+Relying solely on physical records or decentralized digital notes can lead to data loss, disorganization, and difficulty in quickly finding a specific contact.
+- hence, a dedicated system is needed to centralize, structure, and maintain contact information, offering clear functions for adding, updating, and searching records.

+---

 ## ⭐ Key Features
 - ➕ **Add Contact Number :** Register a new contact number with detailed information.
 - 🔍 **Search contacts :** Find any contact number using their conact name or vice versa.